kpetrowsky/medical-cost-analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;s_cost += 489.0 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;return s_cost <br>
 </p>
-<p>I found that this can perfectly predict the charges apploed to most individuals in the dataset, this could be used to identify people who are over or undercharged.</p>
+<p>I found that this can perfectly predict the charges applied to most individuals in the dataset, this could be used to identify people who are over or undercharged.</p>